 An evening at Kiyosu Castle

-Today we went to explore one of the hidden gems of Japanese heritage located about 6 km northwest of Nagoya station.
-I am talking about Kiyosu Castle 清須城, a small castle that warlord Oda Nobunaga once called home.
+Today we explore one of the hidden gems of Japanese heritage located just about 6 km northwest of Nagoya.
+I am talking about Kiyosu Castle 清須城, a small castle with a long history, that the ruthless warlord Oda Nobunaga once called home.

-During his reign, the castle town prospered as an economic and cultural center of the Owari province (western part of modern-day Aichi Prefecture) until 1610, when the capital moved to Nagoya.
+During his reign, the castle town prospered as an economic and cultural center of the Owari province (western part of modern-day Aichi Prefecture) until 1610, when the capital was moved back to Nagoya.

 Note: Meitetsu Line does not allow JR Pass.